-Reagents are stable onboard the system for 63 days.
 Discard reagents at the end of the onboard stability interval.
+For details about product onboard stability, refer to Reagents.
 Do not use products beyond the expiration date printed on the product labeling.

 Specimen Collection and Handling

 Human anticoagulated venous whole blood is the recommended sample type for this assay.